Disability support

 There are self-issue machines on the ground, first and second floors of the library.
 Books should be returned to the library using the sortation machine immediately on the left-hand side as you come into the library.
 Staff at the Help Desk on the ground floor can assist with borrowing and returning items.

-Reserved items are normally collected from the shelves in the Wolfson Room.
+Reserved items are normally collected from the shelves in the Library Information Centre on the ground floor by the help desks.
 You have two days to collect an item from the time the notification email is sent.
 If your disability makes it difficult for you to collect an item within this period, please contact us.

 We have a book fetching service for those who cannot access the upper floors, have difficulty negotiating our shelves or would otherwise have difficulty finding stock.